Jodie Foster Had An Unusual Childhood Supporting Her Family

 Jodie Foster is opening up about her long career and her somewhat complicated relationship with her mother.
 To say Foster didn’t have a conventional childhood would be putting it mildly.

-Net-a-Porter interviewed Foster who explained that her acting career started at three-years-old.
+Net-a-Porter interviewed Foster who explained that her acting career started at 3-years-old.
 She said she has traveled the world with her mother, sharing almost every moment.

 “I was bred to be her partner.
 My whole life was with my mom, traveling on the road together, going to see French movies and German movies, talking about why they worked and why they didn’t.
 She made me do the things she couldn’t do well.
 It was an interesting relationship that was fraught – wonderful but painful, too.”